 Levi Strauss Foundation: The Levi Strauss Foundation, an independent legal entity, advances the human rights and well-being of underserved people in places where LS&Co. has a business presence.
-Over the last five years (2016-2020), contributions from the Company have covered an average of 82% of the Foundation’s program budget.

 LS&Co. supports the UN Sustainable Development Goals (SDGs), which provide a global framework for advancing sustainability.
 Throughout this report, we have included relevant SDG icons to indicate the places where our work aligns with specific SDGs.